 |12 mg/day||~500 pg/mL||≤50 ng/dL|

 a Time of testing after administration and frequency of administration not specified.
-[Edit/Update: Sublingual estradiol was taken once or twice a day “depending on the patient” (personal communication).]
+[Edit/Update: Sublingual estradiol was taken once or twice a day “depending on the patient” (personal communication with study author).]
 The timings of the blood draws after sublingual estradiol administration were presumably random and hence the estradiol levels might be indicative of “average” levels.

-I have to say, the estradiol levels and testosterone suppression with sublingual estradiol that were observed in this study are much lower than I would have expected.
-I don’t know if it’s just something to do with the study or if the data is indeed accurate.
-One thing that does come to mind however is that the authors did not describe the dosing regimen, and it’s possible that the patients were only taking their sublingual estradiol once a day.
-[Edit/Update: Sublingual estradiol was taken once or twice a day “depending on the patient.”]
-This could hypothetically result in a lack of sustained estradiol levels and consequently sub-par testosterone suppression.
+The estradiol levels and testosterone suppression with sublingual estradiol that were observed in this study are much lower than the present author would have expected.
+It is unclear if this study is just an outlier or if the data are indeed accurate.
+One point that comes to mind however is that the authors did not describe the dosing regimen for sublingual estradiol, and it’s possible that the patients were only taking sublingual estradiol once per day.
+[Edit/Update: Sublingual estradiol was taken once or twice a day “depending on the patient” (personal communication with study author).]
+This could result in a lack of sustained estradiol levels and consequently might account for suboptimal testosterone suppression.

-I just wanted to follow up and clarify that this is actually not the first study of sublingual estradiol in transgender women!
-An earlier study by Madeline Deutsch and colleagues here assessed sublingual micronized estradiol 2 mg twice daily (4 mg/day total) plus 100 to 200 mg/day spironolactone in 14 transgender women.
-Here are the results (median values):
+They specifically assessed sublingual micronized estradiol 2 mg twice daily (4 mg/day total) plus 100 to 200 mg/day spironolactone in 14 transfeminine people.
+Here are the results of their study:

-Note however that the above also included 2 transgender women not on sublingual estradiol; one was on a single 100 μg/day transdermal estradiol patch and another was on 20 mg estradiol valerate by intramuscular injection once every 2 weeks.
-Since the above values are median values and percentages, their influence should not be that significant though.
+The above data also included 2 transfeminine people who were not on sublingual estradiol—one was on a single 100 μg/day transdermal estradiol patch and another was on 20 mg estradiol valerate by intramuscular injection once every 2 weeks.
+Since the above values are median values and percentages however, the influence of the two patients not on sublingual estradiol should not be overly significant.